Shyzay/New_York_Times_Top_Stories/README.md

-It will be able to cache data fetched from the external API into a local database, also render data from its database if it is not older than 5 mins, but If the data is older than 5 mins, it will refetch it from the API and update the cache with the new data
+It will be able to cache data fetched from the external API into a local database, also render data from its database if it is not older than 5 mins, but If the data is older than 5 mins, it will refetch it from the API and update the cache with the new data This application will be developed with flask and python language.
+Database will be designed with MongoDB